Weckesser Hall - 3rd Floor - (T) 570-408-4710 - Email

 3rd year Instructor of Personal and Professional Development

-Adjunct Instructor FYF program
+Adjunct Instructor FYF program (Personal Finance)

 Bridget Turel began her college career at Wilkes University pursuing her undergraduate degree in Business Administration with a concentration in Marketing from Fall 2001 through May 2005.
 Upon receiving her undergraduate degree from Wilkes, she was offered a new position from Wilkes.
 The name of that position was Personal and Professional Development Undergraduate Assistant.
 She accepted and began the job in Fall 2005.
 Simultaneously, Turel started her Masters in Business Administration at Wilkes University while learning the Personal and Professional Development curriculum.